ReynelVillabona/Master-Thesis/README.md

 Open a powershell windows shell, check the status of your SSH by using "Get-Service sshd" then if if stopped start it using "Start-Service sshd".
 Remember you have to configure yourself OpenSSH server and client to do SSH request.

+Define the path where the private key is in your computer.
+Private key is .pem file.

 Open the streamlit code and run it using "streamlit run app.py", you have to install streamlit if you do not have it "pip streamlit"

 Go to Page 2 in streamlit adn press the buttom it will take a few seconds and it will display the sum of the two numbers of the SQLite table created in the Ubuntu Virtual Machine